A favicon of Heap

 Companies Using Heap

-Our database tracks 11,594 companies using Heap across enterprise, mid-market, and startup segments.
-The brands that use Heap include Fortune 500 names like HSBC, Unilever, and General Motors alongside high-growth tech companies like Stripe and Databricks.
+Our database tracks 9,803 companies using Heap across enterprise, mid-market, and startup segments.
+The brands that use Heap include Fortune 500 names like Northwestern Mutual, Liberty Mutual and Carrier alongside health systems like SSM Health.
 Heap's published case studies show concrete results: Freshworks improved feature adoption by 20%, Grow cut time-to-insight by 81% after replacing Google Analytics, and ActiveState saw a 49.8% improvement in successful user projects.
 Below you'll find the full list of companies using Heap with market share data, industry breakdowns, and geographic distribution.

-Heap holds a 0.05% share of the web analytics market, ranking #45 in the category.
+Heap holds 3.73% of the product analytics category, ranking #5 of the 16 tools we track.
 Founded in 2013 by Stanford CS graduates via Y Combinator, Heap was acquired by Contentsquare in December 2023 after raising $218.1M in total funding.
 The company now generates an estimated $69.2M in annual revenue with 389 employees.
 The top companies using Heap span financial services, healthcare, and software development, with over 50,000 websites using Heap tracked at TechnologyChecker.io.

 Share: